pintergreg/software-engineering/lectures/10_planning.md

 ::::::::: {.column width="50%" .mt-4}
 - you may need to work a technology / framework / language that you are not familiar with
 - or you just have to learn a new codebase
-- calculate with learning during the planning
+- calculate with learning during the planning!

 :::::::::
 ::::::::: {.column width="50%"}